therealhalonen/PhishSticks/README.md

 ### [Week 38](notes/week38.md)

 Work has begun.
 We've made this GitHub page for following the progress on the project.
 See the [notes for this week](notes/week38.md).

+# About

+PhishSticks is a project made for [the Infra Project 2023 course](https://terokarvinen.com/2023/infra-project-2023/).

+The goal of the project is to create a tool for ethical pentesting by making a simulated attack using a malicious USB device.
+The different types of malware include a keylogger, ransomware and reverse shell. [therealhalonen](https://github.com/therealhalonen/) [made a demo](https://github.com/therealhalonen/PhishSticks/tree/master/payloads/revshell_demo) that showcases a simple reverse shell that phones home (and bypasses Windows Defender with default settings!).

+The target for the simulated attacks will always be a machine running Windows 10 on default settings.

+The project will be finalized by 12.12.2023.
+All work noted here before the date is to be considered WIP.